 What is Biophilic Design?

 Biophilic Design is a bridge between interior design, nature and wellbeing.
-After observing the elements of nature that have a positive effect on us, it reproduces them indoors, creating interiors that actively support our overall wellbeing.
+It takes the elements of nature that have a positive effect on us and reproduces them indoors, creating interiors that actively support our wellbeing.

 How does Biophilic Design work?

-- Nature in the Space: literally bringing nature indoors.
+- Nature in the Space: incorporating natural elements in design.

-- Nature of the Space: reproducing natural "space layouts" indoors.
+- Nature of the Space: reproducing the layout of natural environments.

 View of natural elements from within the interior.

 Interactions with nature through other senses: sound, touch, smell and taste.

 Unpredictable and non-repetitive movements that happen in nature like birds chirping or leaves moving in a breeze.

 Variability in air temperature and flow, changes in relative humidity and varying surface temperatures.

 Varying lighting intensities and light changes over time that recall the natural cycle of day and night.

 Awareness of seasonal and temporal changes stimulated by design solutions.